Everything You Need To Know About Fitness! (From Types To Programs To Equipment)

 They’re more of a fitness accessory than a piece of fitness equipment itself, but need to be mentioned nevertheless.

-So there you have the main types of fitness equipment that you should be considering as you move through your training.
+These are some of the main types of fitness equipment that you should be considering as you move through your training.

 Keep in mind this list is not exhaustive and there are other types of equipment available as well, but these are the most commonly used pieces of equipment that you will come across.